-Given the nature of Beazley's business, the key risks that impact financial performance arise from insurance activities.
+Given the nature of the syndicate's business, the key risks that impact financial performance arise from insurance activities.
 The main insurance risks can be summarised in the following categories:

 - Natural catastrophe risk: The risk of one large event caused by nature affecting a number of policies and therefore giving rise to multiple losses.
-Given Beazley's risk profile, this could be a hurricane, major windstorm or earthquake.
-This risk is monitored using exposure management techniques to ensure that the risk and reward are appropriate and that the exposure is not overly concentrated in one area; - Reserve risk: Beazley has a consistent and conservative reserving philosophy.
+Given the syndicates' risk profile, this could be a hurricane, major windstorm or earthquake.
+This risk is monitored using exposure management techniques to ensure that the risk and reward are appropriate and that the exposure is not overly concentrated in one area; - Non-natural catastrophe risk: This risk is similar to natural catastrophe risk except that multiple losses arise from one event caused by mankind.
+This risk is monitored using exposure management techniques to ensure that the risk and reward are appropriate and that the exposure is not overly concentrated in one area; - Reserve risk: the syndicate has a consistent and conservative reserving philosophy.
 However, there is a risk that the reserves put aside for expected losses turn out to be insufficient.
-The syndicate uses a range of techniques to mitigate this risk including a detailed reserving process which compares, claim by claim, estimates established by the claims team with a top down statistical view developed by the actuarial team.
-A suite of metrics is also used to ensure consistency each year; and - Single risk losses: Given the size of policy limits offered on each risk, it is unlikely that the poor performance of one policy will have a material impact on the syndicate's financial performance.
+This could be due to any of the three drivers of risk described above.
+The syndicates use a range of techniques to mitigate this risk including a detailed reserving process which compares, claim by claim, estimates established by the claims team with a top down statistical view developed by the actuarial team.
+A suite of metrics is also used to ensure consistency each year; and - Single risk losses: Given the size of policy limits offered on each risk, it is unlikely that the poor performance of one policy will have a material impact on the financial performance of the syndicate.